West Yorkshire traffic update: News on congestion and incidents on M62, M1 and more

 Most Popular

-A629 – Delays of nine minutes on A629 Huddersfield Road Northbound between Elland Riorges Link (Lowfields Business Park Roundabout) and Jubilee Road.
-Average speed five mph.
+M62 – Delays of six minutes and delays increasing on M62 Eastbound between M62 (Hartshead Moor Services) and J27 M621 (Gildersome).
+Average speed 25 mph.

-Portland Place – Delays of two minutes and delays easing on Portland Place Northbound between A629 Portland Place and A629 Orange Street.
-Average speed five mph.
+M621 – Delays of eight minutes and delays increasing on M621 Westbound between J1 A6110 Ring Road Beeston (Beeston / Farnley) and M62 J27 (Gildersome).
+Average speed ten mph.

 Incidents